mainkoon81/Study-04-SQL-Basic-Query/README.md

 HAVING COUNT(*) > 6 AND w.channel = 'facebook'
 ORDER BY use_of_channel;
 ```
-_DATE-function : GROUPing BY a date column is not usually very useful in SQL, as these columns tend to have transaction data down to a second.
+_DATE-column: GROUPing BY a date column is not usually very useful in SQL, as these columns tend to have transaction data down to a second.
 Keeping date information at such a granular data is both a blessing and a curse, as it gives really precise information (a blessing), but it makes grouping information together directly difficult (a curse).
 Here we see that dates are stored in year, month, day, hour, minute, second, which helps us in truncating.
 DATE_TRUNC( ) / DATE_PART( )
  - **DATE_TRUNC( )**: to truncate your date to a particular part of your date-time column.
 Common trunctions are : year - month - day
  - **DATE_PART( )**: to pull a specific portion of a date, but notice pulling ‘month’ or ‘dow’(dayofweek) means that you are no longer keeping the years in order.
 Rather you are grouping for certain components regardless of which year they belonged in.
  - > Agg-Q13.
 Which year did Parch & Posey have the greatest sales in terms of total dollars?
 Are all years evenly represented by the dataset?